Fiji

 Meetings of states parties

-Fiji participated in the first meeting of states parties to the TPNW, held in Vienna in June 2022.
+Fiji participated in the first meeting of states parties to the TPNW in 2022.
 Bainimarama said that his country was proud to be among the large group of states working together under the TPNW to “take this first step back from the knife-edge of Armageddon”.

 “It is not idealism that convinces us,” he said.
 “It is level-headed commonsense that calls on us to do away with this means of species extinction.
 Neither are we at the fringe of the debate; we are a coalition, united by our shared value for human life.”